imyoungyang/myAWSStudyBlog/iam-workshop/iam-workshop.md

 ### Condition 3:

-Cost center `softwareDept1`
+Cost center `eva:costCenter`, value `softwareDept1`

 ![](images/10-ec2-tags.png)

+### Confirmed you will have the following three condistions

+![](images/11-ec2-tags.png)

 Click on review policy and finish.

-![](images/11-ec2-tags.png)

-## Debug launch failures
+## Debug launch failures - Configure Instance

 Login `dev@evaair.com` account and launch ec2 instance.
 You will stop at the step 2.
 You can't go to `Step 3.
 Configure Instance`.
 Turn on the browser debug mode, you will see the follow HTTP 403 forbidden.